Ehsan-Tal/toggle_tracker/README.md

 Add additional categories - Virtues, Habits - and add components - Kindness, Brushing 2 a day.

-Type up a journal entry to review and explain to you - and only to you - why you, e.g., made a lot of progress in industry.
+You could type up a journal entry to review and explain to you - and only to you - why you, e.g., made a lot of progress in industry this day or why you chose to mothball this or that component.

-And with an account, you can submit your entry to save within a database.
+And with an account, you can submit your entry to save it within a database.
 Eventually, you could visualise and analyse the data yourself or have the app do it for you.

 # Dependencies
 - chartjs - removed next version